cmrschwarz/rust-prettifier-for-lldb/README.md

 ## Compatability
-This Script was developed for LLDB Version `19.0.0`, aswell as `19.1.0-codelldb` (Version currently bundled by [CodeLLDB](https://github.com/vadimcn/codelldb)).
+This script was developed for LLDB Version `19.0.0`, aswell as `19.1.0-codelldb` (version currently bundled by [CodeLLDB](https://github.com/vadimcn/codelldb)).

-At the time of writing, it is known to work well with the latest stable Version Rust (`1.82.0`).
+At the time of writing, it is known to work well with the latest stable version Rust (`1.82.0`).

 If you are using older versions of Rust or LLDB this script might not work for you.

-Due to the changing nature of the Rust Standard Library internals aswell as the LLDB represenation of them, this will never be more than a temporary hack that's constantly in danger of becoming outdated.
+Due to the changing nature of the Rust Standard Library internals aswell as the LLDB representation of them, this will never be more than a temporary hack that's constantly in danger of becoming outdated.
 The hope is that [Rust's own  Pretty Printers](https://github.com/rust-lang/rust/blob/717f5df2c308dfb4b7b8e6c002c11fe8269c4011/src/etc/lldb_providers.py) will eventually ship in a functional state, superseeding this temporary bandaid.